Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

-In this section we outline the techniques used to effectively optimise unstructured mesh applications on GPUs.
-We briefly show a naïve solution, then continue with describing various improvements others used, and then show our approach.
+We begin by outlining the techniques used to effectively optimize unstructured mesh applications on GPUs -- some of which are well established and commonly used.
+We briefly show a na\"{i}ve solution, then continue with describing various improvements found in the literature, and then present our contributions.